Bang0123/nc3ctf2019-writeup/reversing.md

 Here we're hinted to use dnSpy to look at a C# binary.

+Just drag and drop the binary into the explorer of the left.
+From there explore the project and find the MainWindow class.

 here we can find what values the sliders need
 ![example](images/reversing/csharpthreeslidervalues.png)